Overtime Calculator

 North Carolina follows the federal FLSA salary threshold.
 As of 2024, employees must earn at least $684 per week ($35,568 annually) and meet specific job duty requirements to qualify for executive, administrative, or professional exemptions from overtime.

-How to File a Wage Claim in North Carolina
+Filing a wage claim in North Carolina

 1